USA Basketball announces Kerr as next men's Olympic coach - ExBulletin

 It was just further proof that the days of American pebbles to gold are over.
 He still decided to take the job.

-Kerr was officially announced as the next US men’s team coach on Monday in San Francisco, a not-so-well-kept secret in recent weeks that the Golden State coach would replace Popovich and lead the Americans – if they qualify. – in the 2023 Basketball World Cup and the 2024 Paris Olympics.
-Kerr’s assistants will be Miami Heat coach Erik Spoelstra, Phoenix Suns coach Monty Williams and Gonzaga coach Mark Few.
+Kerr was officially announced as the next coach of the US men’s team on Monday in San Francisco, a not very well kept secret in recent weeks that the Golden State coach would replace Popovich and lead the Americans if they qualified for the 2023 Basketball World Cup and the 2024 Paris Olympics.
+Kerrs’ assistants will be Miami Heat coach Erik Spoelstra, Phoenix Suns coach Monty Williams and Gonzaga coach Mark Few.

 Williams previously served as an assistant under former US coach Mike Krzyzewski.
 Spoelstra and Few were involved in the training of the US selection team, which was reunited to train against the Olympic team, last summer.